In this post, we’ll cover 8 steps you need to follow in order to make your WordPress website SEO-friendly (with a few bonus tips).

 ☑️ Do In-Depth Keywords Research

 First of all, the first thing you need to do is perform a competitive analysis.
 Explore for what keywords your biggest competitors are ranking.
 But be careful.
 If your website is relatively new or lacks authority, you should pay attention to the keyword difficulty (KD).
 In fact, you need to eliminate keywords with a KD greater than 50.
 You can use this superb tool from ahrefs for this purpose.
-And below, you can watch a short demo from this tool.
+And below, you can watch a short demo of this tool.

 Make extensive keyword research, and carefully select the right keywords that you want to use.